-The Dalles Lock and Dam project is a concrete gravity dam, spillway, powerhouse, and navigation lock run-of-the river type facility spanning the Columbia River approximately two miles east of the city of the Dalles.
-Oregon.
+The Dalles Lock and Dam project is a concrete gravity dam and embankment, spillway, powerhouse, and navigation lock run-of-the river type facility spanning the Columbia River approximately two miles east of the city of The Dalles, Oregon.
 One of the features of the facility is the East Fish Ladder (EFL) which provides for upstream fish passage past the dam.
-The EFL facility has both a main and auxiliary water supply; the backup Auxiliary Water Supply (AWS) will be required to operate as the main AWS supply during the upcoming Fish Unit Rehabilitation Project which is expected to have a duration of two years.
-To provide highly reliable and controlled flows, a more reliable debris management method to remove debris from the face of the trashrack located at the upstream face of the AWS piping is needed.
+The EFL facility has both a main and auxiliary water supply; the backup Auxiliary Water Supply (AWS) will be required to operate as the additional AWS supply during the upcoming Fish Unit Rehabilitation Project which is expected to have a duration of two years and also when only one fish unit is being operated.
+To provide highly reliable and controlled flows, a more reliable debris management method to remove debris from the face of the trashrack located at the upstream face of the AWS Backup System piping is needed.
 The documentation of the main design criteria for the AWS Backup Debris Management system is the focus of this document.

 2. PURPOSE

 The purpose of The Dalles Auxiliary Water Supply (AWS) Backup Debris Management project is to provide an alternative and more reliable means for removing the debris from the trashracks at the intake of the East Fish Ladder AWS Backup System.
-Currently operations staff turn off the AWS ackup and allow the river currents to remove debris from the screens.
+Currently operations staff turn off the AWS Backup System and allow the river currents to remove debris from the screens.
 The original AWS supplies approximately 5,000 cubic feet per second (cfs) attraction water to the east, west, and south fish ladder entrances to attract upstream migrating adult fish into the fish ladder from the tailrace.
 The attraction water is currently supplied to the AWS by two “fish turbine” adjustable blade units located on the west end of the powerhouse.
 If one or both fish turbine units fail, water supplied to the AWS would be severely limited or eliminated.
 The East Fish Ladder AWS Backup System (AWSBS) was designed and constructed to provide an emergency backup supply of water to the auxiliary water supply (AWS) system.
 This Auxiliary Water Backup system was designed to provide a temporary (maximum 1 year) backup supply of water (approx. 1,400 – 1,600 cfs) to the AWS, when both fish turbine units fail, and the design AWS flow (approx. 5,000 cfs) is not available.
 (USACE, 2024)

-Expected construction date for Fish Unit Rehabilitation Project is the year 2028, per the current System Asset Plan (SAP).
+The expected construction start date for Fish Unit Rehabilitation Project is late in the year 2032, per the current System Asset Plan (SAP).
 This project requires the AWS backup system to operate during that rehabilitation project to provide adequate flows for fish attraction.
 This was coordinated during Fish Unit Rehab Phase 1A.
 Fish Unit Rehab duration is currently scheduled as one year per unit for a total of two years.
 Flow tests have shown that the AWSBS trashracks have had periodic debris issues and require a more robust debris management strategy during the Fish Unit Rehab.
 Following Fish Unit Rehab, the backup AWS will be used if one or both of the new propeller Fish Units are forced out of service during adult fish passage season.

 3. PROJECT LOCATION